erangalds/t-python-asynchronous-programming/03-asynchronous-programming/00-asynchronous-programming.md

 + `async def`: Defines a coroutine function.
 When you call an `async def` function, it doesn't execute immediately; instead it returns a coroutine object.
 + `await`: can only be used inside an `async def` function.
 It pauses the execution of the current coroutine untile the awaited 'awaitable' (another coroutine, a task, a future) is complete.
 During this pause, the event loop can run other tasks.

 Let me show you an example now.
+Let's look at `01-coroutines.py`.

 ```python
 import asyncio